needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/ar-interaction-overview.md

 In order to have interactables adhere to the AR environment, adding an `ARTransformer` is necessary.
 The AR transformer allows objects to be moved and rotated only within the limits of the AR environment.
 Currently, only AR planes are supported.

 ![AR Transformer component](images/ar-transformer.png)

+## AR Starter Assets

+A configured scene for touchscreen AR is available in the AR Starter Assets sample which is installable through the Samples tab under the XR Interaction Toolkit package in the Package Manager window.

+This scene includes key mappings to simulate gestures in-editor.
+The following are keys to note:

+- 'E' and 'R' rotate the object around the up axis.
+- 'Z', 'X' and the scroll wheel scale the object up and down.